paritytech/command-bot/README.md

 In `[command]` you should provide a shell command to be run in the CI job.

+The `$ARTIFACTS_DIR` variable is available in case the command needs to generates some artifact.

 ### Example

 `/cmd queue -t linux-docker $ RUST_LOG=debug cargo run --quiet --features=foo bar`